manasthakur/vim-sessionist/README.md

-# vim-sessionist
+# Vim-Sessionist

 Vim supports sessions!!
 This means you can create project-specific workspaces (like IDEs), and open the saved workspaces directly.
 A session encompasses all open files, the cursor-location within them, and other vim-options set while creating the session.

 `vim-sessionist` is a light-weight wrapper over the session-management commands in vim.
-It also automatically saves your last session.
+It also automatically saves your session, when you close Vim, and lets you restore it later.

-## Features:
+## Usage

+Type the following commands in normal mode:

-* Save a vim session (SS)
+* Create a new session: SN
+* Overwrite current session: SS
-* Open a vim session (SO) -- with TAB-completion support
+* Open a session: SO
-* Restore previous session (SP) -- automatically saved
+* Restore previous session: SP (requires Vim 7.4+)
+* Get name of current session: SC
-* List existing sessions (SL)
+* List existing sessions: SL
-* Delete existing sessions (SD)
+* Delete a session: SD

-### IMPORTANT NOTES:

-* You need vim with a version 7.3 or higher to use this wrapper without any errors.
-* Use the commands in Normal mode without pressing "Enter".
+All the keybindings can be changed to suit your needs.
+Run `:help Sessionist` post installation for instructions.

 ## Installation (using [vim-plug](https://github.com/junegunn/vim-plug))